maybleMyers/H1111/README.md

 ie for linux on the second gpu: CUDA_VISIBLE_DEVICES=1 python h1111.py

 ## full changlog
+7/27/2025
+    Make multitalk memory management better, it was oom'ing on longer gens but should be stable now.
 7/26/2025
     Add fusion lora support to wanX-i2v, updated torch27 requirements.
 Some bug fixes.
 7/13/2025